MagedGDEV/CppInsights/README.md

     - The base class constructor is called before the derived class constructor, ensuring the base class's members are fully initialized.
 3. **Separate Responsibilities:**
     - The base class handles its own initialization **`name`**, while the derived class focuses on its specific members **`value`**.

+> [!TIP]
+> You can simplify the process by using delegate constructors in combination with inheritance.